• Skip to primary navigation

 • Only works with specific banks: Extra card only works with banks that use Plaid to connect the bank account to the service.
 There are around 10,000 banks that use it, but that’s not every bank in the U.S.

-What Extra Debit Card Users Are Saying
+What Extra Card Users Are Saying

-The reviews are mixed for the Extra debit card.
+The reviews are mixed for the Extra card.
 It’s a nice thought to build credit with a debit card, but there are downsides, according to current users.

-In the Apple store, one user raves about the app's user-friendliness and claims their credit score increased 51 points in the first month.
-The reviewer likes the reminders the app sends about Spend Power increases and balance alerts and the promptness of the customer service reps.
+In the Apple store, one user raves about the app’s user-friendliness and claims their credit score increased 51 points in the first month.
+The reviewer likes the reminders the app sends about Spend Power increases balance alerts and the promptness of the customer service reps.

-Another reviewer, however, isn’t as happy saying closing an account is nearly impossible.
+Another reviewer, however, isn’t as happy, saying closing an account is nearly impossible.
 Another user reports Extra can turn off your card for being inactive despite already paying for the service.

 What Reddit Users Are Saying